amirhossein303/murl/README.md

 as you might guess this is just a very simple tool like **curl** that wrote by me (*so it's called mURL*) that only supports HTTP protocol

+>CAUTION: this program has lot of vulnerabilities like binary explotations

 ## Installation